A Colorful Trend in Outdoor Living: Mix and Match

 Fortunately, the options are simple enough that you don't need to hire a professional designer.
 But it pays to be aware of the new products and materials that are available, the color options that come with them, and the ways they are being mixed and matched.
 Here are some popular materials and colors to consider:

-Balusters in metal or glass
+Balusters in Aluminum or Glass

-Post caps in metal or glass
+Post Caps in Metal or Glass

 Metal and glass post caps are great complements to metal and glass balusters, but they can add color to a monochrome deck as well.
 Metal post caps come in a variety of colors - copper, pewter, black and white, to name a few - that coordinate well with most wood and composite decks.
 Glass post caps can provide a more formal accent, and come in basic colors and styles, including Tiffany-inspired styles.
 Many post cap styles have illuminated versions that coordinate well with regular or lighted balusters.

 Dress up basic wood and vinyl fence posts with fiber-reinforced concrete postcovers that resemble real stone, yet are easier and less expensive to install.
 Postcovers simulate a variety of stone finishes such as gray fieldstone and beige stacked stone.
-Also consider using deck stones to add color to decking.
-Deck stones have the additional functionality of adding fire resistance to areas that house a grill or fire pit.

 Try your own combinations with the Deck Visualizer

 Theres no need - and no way - to create mental pictures of all the deck options that are available.
-You can actually see the possibilities by using Deckorators Deck Visualizer, a simple, free online tool that allows users to mix different decking, balusters and post caps to create a more personable outdoor space.
+You can actually see the possibilities by utilizing our Deck Visualizer, a simple, free online tool that allows users to mix different decking, balusters and post caps to create a more personable outdoor space.
 You can even pick out designs and email them directly to your contractor.
 Go ahead, try it!